pydantic/pydantic/docs/errors/validation_errors.md

 ## `int_parsing_size`

-This error is raised when attempting to parse a python value from a string outside the maximum range of a Python `int`:
+This error is raised when attempting to parse a python or JSON value from a string outside the maximum range that Python `str` to `int` parsing permits:

 ```py
 import json